andrew-plowright/ForestTools/README.md

 ### Compute textural metrics

 **Grey-level co-occurrence matrices** (GLCMs) and their associated statistics can be computed for individual trees using a single-band image and a segment raster (which can be produced using `mcws`).
-These metrics can be used to characterize and classify trees.
+These metrics can be used as predictors for tree classification.

-# References
+## References

 This library implements techniques developed in the following studies: